hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Delete an Image

-To learn whether you have permission to delete an image or protected image on the Cloud tab, see [Administration Dashboard Tasks by Roles](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 If you have permission to delete a protected image, you must first edit the image, so it is not protected.
 See [How to Edit an Image](#how-to-edit-an-image).

 After you delete an image, you cannot create instances based on that (deleted) image.
 Also, if you delete an image that a topology document references, the infrastructure design document will fail during an attempt to provision.